enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

     x, and y are the position of the origin of the text.
 If no z keyword argument is given, x and y are the 2D projection of the figure, they belong to [0, 1].
-If a z keyword  argument is given, the text is positionned in 3D, in figure coordinnates.
+If a z keyword  argument is given, the text is positionned in 3D, in figure coordinates.

     **Keyword arguments:**